aws-samples/aws-deeplearning-labs/README.md

 ![Paramter-Store-4](/images/Parameter-Store-4.png)

-Copy the URL under address open it on browser on your workstation.
+#### Take a note of the Value of ISTIO_URL, ISTIO_PASS and ISTIO_USER.

-#### For the purposes of this demo, our installation uses default passwords as mentioned at https://v1-4-branch.kubeflow.org/docs/distributions/aws/deploy/install-kubeflow/#understanding-the-deployment-process.
-Please make sure you are changing the password for admin or create a new user.
+Open ISTIO_URL in a new browser window on your workstation.
+For userid and password use the values of ISTIO_USER and ISTIO_PASS.

 ![accessing-eks-ingress-kubeflow-browser](/images/accessing-eks-ingress-kubeflow-browser.png)